renproject/darknode-cli/docs/gcp/getting-started-on-gcp.md

 ```
 ### Choosing a machine type

-You can specify which [Machine Type](https://cloud.google.com/compute/docs/machine-types) you deploy your node with the --gcp-machine-type flag.
+You can specify with which [Machine Type](https://cloud.google.com/compute/docs/machine-types) you deploy your node with the --gcp-machine-type flag.
 If omitted, n1-standard-1 is selected.

 ```sh
 darknode up --name my-first-darknode --gcp --gcp-credentials PATH_TO_YOUR_DOWNLOADED_JSON_FILE --gcp-machine-type f1-micro